elephantscale/es-training-new/course-outlines/AI/Generative-AI-and-Machine-Learning-with-Google-Vertex.md

 * Create a model tuning job
 * Loading a tuned model
 * Demo: Fine-Tuning Models for Your Specific Use Case

+### Use cases by data type
+* Tabular data
+  * Classification and regression with AutoML
+  * Forecasting with AutoML
+  * Forecasting with ARIMA
+  * Anomaly detection with ARIMA and BigQuery

+* Image data
+  * Classification
+  * Object detection

+* Video data
+  * Action recognition
+  * Classification

 ### References (_Remove before sending_)